AFN Frankfurt: Reception and influence

 In the 1960s, AFN was also highly respected for its news service, both among Americans and its "shadow audience" of Germans.
 It was estimated that about a million Germans listened to AFN once per week, roughly the same number of listeners as the Voice of America.
 However, the programming was deliberately not adapted to the shadow audience, and the military commanders were opposed to using the network as a tool for propaganda directed at Germans.

 Transmitters and frequencies

-AFN Frankfurt was broadcast in AM on the 872 kHz frequency from the Weißkirchen radio transmitter, with a power of 150kW, three times the maximum power allowed in the United States.
+AFN Frankfurt was broadcast in AM on the 872 kHz frequency from the Weißkirchen radio transmitter, with a power of 150 kW, three times the maximum power allowed in the United States.
 The frequency later changed to 873 kHz.
 In FM, the frequency was 98.7 MHz, broadcast from the Feldberg/Taunus transmitter.

 Notable presenters

 The presenter Gary Bautell worked for AFN Frankfurt from 1962, where he hosted three different DJ programs, the music programs "The Dufflebag Show" and "Music in the Air" and the poetry and jazz program "Midnight in Europe".

+Gary remained in Germany as a news reporter and presenter until his death in November of 2022.
+He was fluent in spoken German and his death was widely mourned.